jruels/modern-cloud-bootcamp/labs/azure-vms/index.md

 > **Note**: You could certainly use a template to deploy two Azure VMs hosting Windows Server 2016 datacenter in a single task (just as this was done with two Azure VMs hosting Linux Ubuntu server).
 The reason for deploying these Azure VMs in two separate tasks was to give you the opportunity to become familiar with both the Azure portal and Azure PowerShell-based deployments.

-### Exercise 2: Configure networking settings of Azure VMs running Windows and Linux operating systems
+### Configure networking settings of Azure VMs running Windows and Linux operating systems

 The main tasks for this exercise are as follows: